 Fishing in Falmouth is excellent, especially at night time, although water clarity can sometimes be low.
 The river is famously deep, and this means certain species that prefer much deeper water will dwell there like conger eels, rays and catsharks.
 At night time there are areas that are lit up, and there are many, many places you can fish up against the railings with very good access.
 The surrounding coastline is wonderful to explore, so do get out and about and see what you can catch.
 Species include mackerel, pollack, cod, dogfish, plaice, flounder, dab, conger, wrasse, blennies, gobies, rays and many more.

 From Mevagissey to Falmouth the fishing is excellent with numerous open beaches and coves to explore.
 Fishing from Gorran Haven Harbour Wall is also good, and strange species turn up there, including Thwait Shad and Turbot, which are not usually caught on the South Coast.
-Gorran haven is very crowded in summer though, so best fish is in the evenings.
+Gorran Haven is very crowded in summer though, so is best to fish in the evenings.

 Fishing from St Mawes is very good, with fat pollack, bass and wrasse around.
 However, it’s not the most accessible stretch of coastline.
 Pendennis headland is good for fishing, as headlands often are when they are close to an estuary (in this case the Fal).

 Spinning from the rocks outside of Falmouth is very good.

 Fishing on the Lizard peninsula is as productive as it is jaw-dropping.
 You can also fish from Kennack sands beach and this spot turns out some fat fat bass.
 On the Lizard, you will catch the standard pollack, wrasse, bass and mackerel as well as more exciting Congers.
 Fishing from Mullion cove is good from the pier and the rocks but is nothing special and other marks nearby are more promising.